MicrosoftDocs/winapps-winrt-api/microsoft.windows.appnotifications.builder/appnotificationbuilder.md

 ## -remarks

-For guidance on using the **AppNotificationBuilder** APIs to create the UI for app notifications, see [App notificiation content](/windows/apps/design/shell/tiles-and-notifications/adaptive-interactive-toasts).
+For guidance on using the **AppNotificationBuilder** APIs to create the UI for app notifications, see [App notification content](/windows/apps/design/shell/tiles-and-notifications/adaptive-interactive-toasts).

 For reference information about the XML schema for app notifications, see [App notification content schema](/windows/apps/design/shell/tiles-and-notifications/toast-schema).